Monmouth University offers a wide range of advertising options for your student organization. Many advertising methods are free and all are low cost.

 Student Funding Overview

-Groups that discriminate because of race, gender, religion, sexual orientation, national origin, disability, age, and/or political persuasion will not receive any funding.
-Annual funding will only be available to student clubs that do not require its members to pay any kind of fee or dues in order to participate as part of the club or club sport.
+- Student, club, and organization funding will not be allocated to entities that discriminate on the basis of race, gender, religion, sexual orientation, national origin, disability, age, and/or political persuasion.
+Annual funding will only be available to student clubs and organizations that do not require its members to pay any kind of fee or dues in order to participate as part of the club, organization or club sport.

-- Activities/events/programs that do not directly benefit Monmouth University students.
+- Activities that primarily benefit non-Monmouth University students.

-- Enrollment in academic courses, academic requirements, graduate assistantships, lab fees, academic related travel, required in-class activities, internships, co-operative learning experiences, or any other expense related to a student’s academic experience at Monmouth University.
+- Enrollment in academic courses, academic requirements, lab fees, academic related travel, or any required in-class activity.

 - Alcoholic beverages.

-- The creation of scholarships, grants, donations or fundraisers using annual funding, SEF, SCF or TFR.
-Money collected through donations and fundraisers is exempt.
+- The creation of scholarships, grants, or donations using Specialty Funding or annual funding.
+Money collected (fundraisers) is exempt in this case.